Sanjeet4567/ChatApp/README.md

 # ChatApp

 This app provides one to one  real time  communication between the users.
+This app utilizes the power of web sockets to provide real time communication.

 ### Frontend: